ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 4.2.2 of HTTP}}.

-When an HTTP/2 connection is established, the server sends a SETTINGS_WEBTRANSPORT_MAX_SESSIONS setting with a value greater than "0" to indicate that it supports WebTransport over HTTP/2.
+When an HTTP/2 connection is established, the server sends a SETTINGS_WT_MAX_SESSIONS setting with a value greater than "0" to indicate that it supports WebTransport over HTTP/2.
 The value of the setting is the number of concurrent sessions the server is willing to receive.
 Note that the client does not need to send any value to indicate support for WebTransport; clients indicate support for WebTransport by using the "webtransport" upgrade token in CONNECT requests establishing WebTransport sessions ({{Section 9.1 of WEBTRANSPORT-H3}}).

 A client initiates a WebTransport session by sending an extended CONNECT request
 {{!RFC8441}}.
 If the server accepts the request, a WebTransport session is